raspberrypilearning/cd-dice-roller/en/step_2.md

 --- task ---

-To do this let's rewrite your `rollButton()` function.
-Remember that you have your dice Mat stored in the variable `diceMat`!
+To do this, let's rewrite your `rollButton()` function.
+Remember that you have your dice mat stored in the variable `diceMat`!

 ```javascript
     function rollButton() {